neu-ramya/webapp/README.md

 Webapp has two endpoints as below.

 - `/assignments`
   - This supports PUT, GET, DELETE, POST.
-For more information.
-Look at the swagger docs.
+For more information, look at the swagger docs.
 - `/healthz`
   - Checks for the DB connection and returns application status.